-RockCreek brings a truly global perspective to investment decisions, bolstered by a deep understanding of local markets, companies and economies.
+RockCreek brings a global perspective to investment decisions, bolstered by a deep understanding of local markets, companies, and economies.

 Building Durable Partnerships

-At RockCreek, we believe that durable partnerships with clients -- based on mutual respect, transparency and openness -- build the strongest foundation for superior performance.
+At RockCreek, we believe that durable partnerships with clients – based on mutual respect, transparency, and a common mission – build the strongest foundation for superior performance.

 Expertise Meets Agility

-RockCreek is large enough to offer deep expertise, sophisticated technology and wide array of investment options.
+RockCreek offers deep expertise, sophisticated technology, and customized approaches to investments.
 We are nimble enough to adapt to shifting market conditions, with a goal to avoid looming risks and exploit emerging opportunities.